Sulfruos/Mechanical_Multitool/README.md

 The timer is a simple timer with pause and reset features.

 The sketchpad has 64 squares that can be filled with black or white color by clicking on them.
 It is a great stress relief tool.

+***INSTRUCTIONS FOR USAGE***

+1)Download JavaFX version 11 for your computer at the following link: https://gluonhq.com/products/javafx/.
+Place it somewhere convenient.

+2)Download the Mechanical Multitool .jar file, and place it in your Desktop.

+3)Open Terminal, then type "cd Desktop".

+4)To run the app, run the following command in Terminal:

+java -jar --module-path /***PATHTO***/javafx-sdk-11.0.2/lib --add-modules=javafx.controls,javafx.fxml MechanicalMultitool.jar

+From here, you can use Mechanical Multitool!

 ***BUGS***